RockefellerArchiveCenter/employee-handbook/office-procedures.md

 - Carriage House Conference Room

   - Located in the Carriage House.
 This meeting room accommodates 10-14 for meetings.
 Features a Promethean Active Smart Panel.

+- R&E Sitting Room

+  - Located in the Carriage House.
+This meeting room provides a cozy atmosphere for smaller meetings.

 - Preservation Lab